Nicolás Cámara Vales: Public Career

+Cámara Vales remained in Europe throughout the remainder of the Revolution.
 During the Interwar period, he held various positions in the diplomatic service, representing his country as Consul General in Berlin and Vienna.
-Returning to Yucatán after many years abroad, he served as the chairman of the Henequen Regulatory Commission.
+Finally returning to Yucatán after many years abroad, he served as the chairman of the Henequen Regulatory Commission.
 He died in Mexico City in 1956, aged 81.